-Paying homage to the mother of all rough road races, there is a new road race in Northwest Colorado that will challenge all of your skills as a bike racer – speed, handling, power, tactics, team, and grit.
+Paying homage to the mother of all rough road races, Steamboat Roubaix will challenge all of your skills as a bike racer – speed, handling, power, tactics, team strategy, and grit.
 Steamboat Roubaix – Hell of the High Rockies brings a fun and challenging course to pro-am racers looking to test their racing skills in a good ol’ fashioned peloton.

-Steamboat Roubaix Hell of the High Rockies will kick off from Steamboat Springs in the early hours of Sunday May 31st with staggered start waves for 21 categories split by gender and ability level, riding a 36, 53, or 70 mile course.
+Steamboat Roubaix Hell of the High Rockies will kick off from Steamboat Springs in the early hours of Sunday with staggered start waves for 21 categories split by gender and ability level, riding a 36, 53, and 70 mile routes.
 USA Cycling category divisions allow participants to start and race alongside riders of the same gender and ability level in a good ol’ fashioned peloton, with group options for everyone including Juniors, Pro Men & Women, and Masters (40+) groups.

 “Steamboat Roubaix is perfect for riders who want an exciting race experience set against stunning and leg crushing terrain using fair racing rules and ability groupings” says Race Director Corey Piscopo, who has been behind the Steamboat Springs Stage Race for the past 11 years along with running local race team Steamboat Velo.
 “Steamboat Roubaix isn’t ‘ultra’ or a mass start Gran Fondo, instead it follows a traditional and sanctioned format of Pro-am road racing, which is a blast to participate in.”